silminawaz/moneyapp/README.md

 # moneyapp version 0.1
-Moneyapp is a personal finance management (PFM) app that will support aggregating various financial accounts to provide a snapshot of the users financial position.
+Moneytracker is an app that will help take the pain out of tracking your personal finances.
+.
 Planned features include:
-* Financial account information
-  * Summary of accounts
-  * Account details and transactions
-  * Cashflow
-  * Net-worth
-* Budgeting
-* Goal planning
-  * Add and maintain financial goals
+* Accounts - to track your financial accounts , assets, liabilities and day to day transactions
-  * Track your goal progress
+* Networth - to trak your net worth
+* Budgeting - to track your spending budgets and cashflow
+* Cashflow predictions - to predict your future cashflow  across your financial portfolio
-  * TRack your available funds to meet goals
+* Goal planning - to track progress of your financial goals
-* Financial alerts
+* Financial alerts - to keep the you informed about important financial events
-  * Transaction related alerts
-  * Account balance related alerts
-  * Budget related alerts
+* Online bills - to help you keep track of your bills like utilities, mobile, internet etc
+* Your credit score - to help track your credit score (available only in certain regions)
-* Compare with your peers
-  * See how you are doing financially in comparison to your peers
+* Compare with your peers - to see how you are doing in comparison to your peers

-Roadmap
-* Version 0.1 - prototype using canned data to illustrate concepts available
-* Version 1.0 - Integration with account data aggregation service
-* Version 1.1 - Integration with Budgeting service
-* Version 1.2 - Integration with Alerts and notifications service
-* Version 1.3 -